anwesapal/Sentiment-Analysis/README.md

 2. Perform feature extraction.
 3. Train and evaluate sentiment analysis models using machine learning algorithms.
 4. Visualize evaluation metrics and results using graphs.

+**Dataset**

+The sentiment analysis model is trained and tested on the sentiment_tweets3 dataset.
+The dataset contains a collection of labeled text data with corresponding sentiment labels (positive or negative).
+The dataset is available at [https://www.kaggle.com/datasets/gargmanas/sentimental-analysis-for-tweets]